13 Original States

-By the time the British Empire established its very first colony in North America, other Europeans including the Dutch, the French, and the Spanish had already settled their own colonies in the continent.
-The British colonies crystallized out of many smaller divisions and territories that had previously existed.
-The 13 original colonies were all located along the Atlantic (eastern) coast.
+By the time the British Empire established its very first colony in North America, other Europeans including the Dutch, the French, and the Spanish had already settled their colonies in the continent.
+The British colonies crystallized from the smaller divisions and territories which were previously existing and out of these, the 13 original colonies were all located along the Atlantic (eastern) coast.
 They were divided into 3 regions – New England Colonies, Middle Colonies, and Southern Colonies.

-Here is a snapshot of the 13 original colonies –
+Here is a snapshot of the 13 Original States:

 |New England Colonies||Province of New Hampshire||1623|